-Christine Ortiz Gumina is a Program Manager for Emergency Preparedness, Response and Recovery (EPRR).
+Christine Ortiz Gumina is a Program Manager for Climate and Crisis Preparedness (CCP).
 Christine manages projects with topics that range from infection prevention and control to environmental health and disaster mortality surveillance.

 Christine is also a Climate and Health Ambassador.
 Her passion for public health, and specifically the impacts of climate change on public health, stems from her personal experience with hurricane, and an interest in other climate change impacts such as wildfires, and flooding.
 She is driven by the desire to ensure that everyone no matter their social, racial, or economic background, has access to clean air, safe water and food, and healthy housing.

 Prior to joining NNPHI, Christine was a project coordinator with the National Environmental Health Association working on a variety of environmental health capacity building projects ranging from emergency preparedness to building a student environmental health workforce pipeline.